New York Knicks Trade Rumors: Embarrassing Loss To Philadelphia 76ers To End Carmelo Anthony Tenure?

 For the future of the franchise, going silent at the deadline would be a huge mistake.
 The roster has enough assets to make a huge splash on the trade market and officially start a real rebuilding process at Madison Square Garden.
 Carmelo Anthony alone could bring back several young players and some high draft selections.
 Then there are point guards Derrick Rose and Brandon Jennings, who are in the final years of their current contracts but have enough skill to become a good rental player for a franchise needing a boost down the stretch.

 There have been too many New York Knicks trade rumors to count over the past few years, but they have all centered around the premise that this is a franchise that has been terrible on the basketball court.
 Gone is the time when Madison Square Garden was a place where no NBA team wanted to play a road game.
 In its place is a team that other contenders rest players against, as it almost amounts to a bye on the schedule during most nights.
-NBA analysts have long hinted that changes are needed and it’s time for Phil Jackson to do the right thing for Knicks fans.
+NBA analysts have long hinted that changes are needed, and it’s time for Phil Jackson to do the right thing for Knicks fans.

-The Knicks have lost nine of their last 10 games, the team has been terrible on defense, and the offense has still not figured out how to run the “Triangle” with any sustained success.
+The Knicks have lost nine of their last ten games, the team has been terrible on defense, and the offense has still not figured out how to run the “Triangle” with any sustained success.
 The experiment with Phil Jackson as the general manager and Jeff Hornacek as the coach hasn’t worked with the current group of players.
 Now it is time for ownership to create its own NBA trade rumors by making Anthony, Rose, and Jennings immediately available.
 Then maybe the New York Knicks can start playing respectable basketball again.

 [Featured Image by Christian Petersen/Getty Images]